hbdermott/hbdermott/README.md

 - 🌱 Learning React Native
 - 👯 Colab on Games
 - 🎓 BS in CS from UCLA.
-- 💬 Ask me about how to teach your parents how to "fix" the internet
+- 💬 Ask me about teaching your parents to "fix" the internet

 <br>